Olive (Tree)

 Description

-Olive trees (Olea europaea) are evergreen trees belonging to the family Oleaceae, native to the Mediterranean region.
-They are characterized by their gnarled, twisted trunks, silvery-green leaves with pale undersides, and small fragrant white flowers.
-Olive trees are among the oldest cultivated trees in the world, prized for thousands of years for their fruit and oil.
-Beyond their agricultural importance, olive trees are also common in ornamental landscaping in Mediterranean climates and similar regions worldwide.
+Olive trees (Olea europaea) are evergreen trees in the family Oleaceae, native to the Mediterranean region.
+They have gnarled, twisted trunks, silvery-green leaves with pale undersides, and small fragrant white flowers.
+Olives are among the oldest cultivated trees in the world, prized for thousands of years for their fruit and oil.
+Beyond agriculture, olive trees are popular in ornamental landscaping throughout Mediterranean climates and similar regions.

 Olive tree illustration